-Two years before he retired, however, Troy Aikman went through another health scare that not as many people knew about, one he really wasn’t comfortable talking about for a long time.
+Two years before he retired, however, Aikman went through another health scare that not as many people knew about, one he wasn’t overly comfortable talking about for a long time.

 Troy Aikman played 12 years for the Dallas Cowboys

-For those who may not be old enough to remember Troy Aikman’s playing days with the Dallas Cowboys, do yourself a favor and go back and watch some video.
+For those who may not be old enough to remember Troy Aikman’s playing days with the Dallas Cowboys, do yourself a favor and go back and watch some videos.

 Drafted No. 1 overall in the 1989 NFL draft, Aikman and the Cowboys struggled to a 1-15 record in his rookie year, which was also Jerry Jones‘ first year as the owner and Jimmy Johnson’s first year as head coach, at least at the pro level.

-But little by little, the franchise began to add pieces around Aikman and the Cowboys became the most dominant team in the NFL just a few years later.
-Dallas won three Super Bowls titles in four years in the early-to-mid 1990s and Aikman won Super Bowl MVP in the Cowboys’ first title game victory over the Buffalo Bills.
+But little by little, the franchise began to add pieces around Aikman, and the Cowboys became the most dominant team in the NFL just a few years later.
+Dallas won three Super Bowls titles in four years in the early-to-mid 1990s, with Aikman winning Super Bowl MVP in the Cowboys’ first title game victory over the Buffalo Bills.

 Troy Aikman was diagnosed with stage two melanoma in 1998